AmirHosseinShamsi/Dental-template/README.md

 # Toothcare Template

-This project is a React-based resume template built using Bootstrap as the styling framework.
+This project is a React-based template built using Bootstrap as the styling framework.
 It was initially cloned from the incredible [Toothcare Template](https://preview.colorlib.com/#toothcare) created by [colorlib](https://colorlib.com/).
 A huge thank you to them for providing the foundation for this project!

 ## Overview